PBalogMi/playwright_test_email/README.md

 pip install -r requirements.txt
 ```

-4. Make documentation.
+4. Make a documentation.

 ```bash
 make docs
 ```

-5. Check documentation for more details (it will open in your favorite browser).
+5. Check the documentation for more details (it will open automatically in your favorite browser).

 ```bash
 make doc